San Diego County updates coronavirus numbers

 October 8, 2020

-San Diego County has released an update on Covid-19 cases on Wednesday, Oct.
+San Diego County has released an update on COVID-19 cases on Wednesday, Oct.
 7, showing data through Oct.
 6. The county has reported 49,175 confirmed COVID-19 cases and 813 confirmed deaths since February.

 According to San Diego County’s state monitoring metrics, the county is currently in tier 2, also known as the red tier, with an adjusted case rate of 6.5 new cases per 100,000 residents and a positive testing percentage of 3.5%.